clamsproject/app-swt-detection/README.md

 ## Description

-Proof of concept prototype for an app that extracts scenes with textual content.
-The default model included in the app extracts slates, chyrons and credits.
+This app extracts scenes with textual content.
+It has two parts: (1) a classifier that labels timepoints with categories from a basic set of about two dozen types, and (2) a stitcher that pulls timepoints together into time frames of certain types.
+For the second part the basic categories can be combined into a less fine-grained set.

 ## User instructions